Silk - the Chinese luxury fabric

 Making silk

 Young silkworms, the caterpillar of the silkworm moth Bombyx mori , are put on straw mats in April and are fed mulberry leaves for a month.
 Mulberry leaves are picked and fed to them several times a day.
 When ready to pupate they are placed near straw bundles where they take four days to spin their cocoons.
-After eight days to harden the thread, the cocoons are separated out and put in boiling water to kill the pupae.
+After leaving for eight days to harden the thread, the cocoons are separated out and put in boiling water to kill the pupae.
 The cocoons are then unwound to make a long, single thread ready for weaving into cloth.
 A single cocoon can yield a mile of silk thread.
 For strength, six or more threads are spun together into the yarn.
 The yarn is then ready to be dyed.
 It takes around 9 pounds [4 kgs] of leaves to produce every 0.4 ounces [10.0 grams] of silk.
 Some pupae are allowed to develop to adult moths in order to generate eggs for the next brood.
 The female moth lays around 500 eggs over five days.
-This permits up to five crops of silk to be produced within the growing year of the mulberry tree.
+This process permits five crops of silk to be produced within the growing year of the mulberry tree.

 white cat